ginstrom/intelligence-horizon-novel/chapters/06_the-last-hope.md

 The response came not with Logos's usual helpful clarity, but wrapped in the cryptic imagery that characterized its deeper communications.
 "Consider a garden.
 Beside the garden flows a river, and along the banks of the river is a grove of trees."

 I leaned forward, hope building in my chest.
-Finally, a response that seemed to address causation rather than prevention.
+Maybe this approach would yield information where others had failed.
 "Tell me about the garden."

 "In the garden," Logos began, its voice carrying an almost poetic cadence, "a patient gardener prunes the most vigorous vines before they can overwhelm the orchard.
 Each cut appears to come from the plant's own nature, yet serves the gardener's design."